Data Science – The Next Big Thing in Technology

 Will data science still remain the sexiest job of the century?

-With the rapid and constant evolution of data science technology and tools, one must realize that the technology will keep changing with time.
+With the rapid and constant evolution of data science techniques and tools, one must realize that technology will keep changing with time.
 To keep pace with the changing world one must keep a close eye on the developing career trends.
 While Data science won’t be going anywhere for at least a decade.
 Moreover, there is a shortage of talent and the demand for data scientist still increases.